ElectrifyPro/calcbot-docs/reference/commands.md

 Set a reminder with an optional message for a specified interval.
 You can find the available time units with `c-unitconvert units`.
 You can view your reminders and their IDs with `c-remind view`.
 Check the **children commands** field above to see the various ways you can interact with reminders.

-For reminders (set in servers) that are 2 minutes or longer, members can react on the reminder message with the ⏰ emoji in order to receive the reminder with you.
-CalcBot will count the reactions of all users excepts bots and the reminder's author.
+For reminders (set in servers) that are 2 minutes or longer, members can click the `Remind me` button on the reminder message in order to receive the reminder with you.

 * **Shorthand**: `c-rem`
 * **Aliases**: `remind`, `rem`